Viralmaniar/Guided-Access-Mode-Bypass/README.md

 # Few articles talks about security of guided access mode pr kiosk mode
 There are numeraous articles online, which talks about how Guided Access Mode security allows you to handover your phone to someone without worrying about them to get out of the app and read your messages or look into your private photos etc.

-1) How to use Guided Access to secure your iPad or iPhone https://www.computerworld.com/article/3162738/apple-ios/how-to-use-guided-access-to-secure-your-ipad-or-iphone.html
+1) How to use Guided Access to secure your iPad or iPhone: https://www.computerworld.com/article/3162738/apple-ios/how-to-use-guided-access-to-secure-your-ipad-or-iphone.html

-2) How to Use Guided Access Feature to Secure Your iPhone http://www.tweaklibrary.com/2017/07/06/how-to-use-guided-access-feature-to-secure-your-iphone/
+2) How to Use Guided Access Feature to Secure Your iPhone: http://www.tweaklibrary.com/2017/07/06/how-to-use-guided-access-feature-to-secure-your-iphone/

-3) How to Use Guided Access for Security Reasons https://snapguide.com/guides/use-guided-access-for-security-reasons/
+3) How to Use Guided Access for Security Reasons: https://snapguide.com/guides/use-guided-access-for-security-reasons/

-4) How to Put an iPad Into “Kiosk” Mode, Restricting It to a Single App https://www.howtogeek.com/252670/how-to-put-an-ipad-into-kiosk-mode-restricting-it-to-a-single-app/
+4) How to Put an iPad Into “Kiosk” Mode, Restricting It to a Single App: https://www.howtogeek.com/252670/how-to-put-an-ipad-into-kiosk-mode-restricting-it-to-a-single-app/

+# Risk
+- User privacy
+- Data leakage
+- False sense of security while using Guided Access mode

+# Steps to reproduce:

+Please follow the steps to break out of the Guided Access mode and see users text messages, photos, notes and reminders.

+1)  Go to settings and turn on the Guided Access feature